smrjans/job4j/README.md

 Java framework to create batch job and workflow easily

-It is not just another framework like JBatch/Spring Batch/Easy Batch job4j will support various batch processing technologies on a single platform.
+It is not just another framework like JBatch/Spring Batch/Easy Batch. job4j will support various batch processing technologies on a single platform.

 As of now it only supports BlockingQueue & ThreadPoolExecuter based solution.